About the GP

 You could ask the practice’s reception staff some of these questions either on the phone or at the practice.
 Many GP clinics have websites, so you might find a lot of this information online.

-The ‘feel’ or atmosphere of the practice is important too, so look out for:
+The ‘feel’ or atmosphere of the GP practice is important too, so look out for:

 - receptionists who are welcoming

-- posters on the wall that suggest that the team respects families from all cultural backgrounds
+- posters on the wall that suggest that the team respects families from diverse backgrounds

 - child-friendly books, toys and activities in a clean waiting room

-- lots of patient information – for example, pamphlets on a range of health topics
+- plenty of patient information – for example, pamphlets on a range of health topics

 How to know whether a GP is right for you

-It might take some time to get to know a GP and work out whether he or she is right for you and your child.
+It might take time to get to know a GP and work out whether they’re right for you and your child.

 The GP who is right for you and your child will use appointments to:

-- communicate with your child, even if your child is a newborn
+- interact with your child, even if your child is a newborn

 - help you feel confident you can look after your sick child at home